 For Word 2013, 2010

-- Click File
+- Click File.

-- Choose Options
+- Choose Options.

-- Click Trust Center on the left pane
+- Click Trust Center on the left pane.

-- On the left pane, click Protected View
+- On the left pane, click Protected View.

-- Uncheck all three boxes under Protected View
+- Uncheck all three boxes under Protected View.

-- Click Ok
+- Click OK.

 For Word 2007

-- Click Review
+- Click Review.

-- Click Protect Document
+- Click Protect Document.

-- Under Protect group, click Restrict Formatting and Editing
+- Under Protect group, click Restrict Formatting and Editing.

-- Click Stop Protection
+- Click Stop Protection.

 For Word 2003

-- Go to the Tools menu
+- Go to the Tools menu.

-- Click Unprotect
+- Click Unprotect.

-This happens whenever someone owns the file, or you are trying to use a document that’s on a shared network, and another user has it opened.
+This happens whenever someone owns the file, or you try to use a document on a shared network, and another user has it opened.

 If this is the case for you, note that these steps may vary based on your version of Microsoft Windows: